 Best DSLR Camera for Beginners – Canon Rebel T5

 Canon’s Rebel T5 or EOS 1200D model as it’s called in the United Kingdom is the latest in the manufacturer’s entry-level range.
-It offers high end specs including an amazing 18 mega pixel images delivered by its CMOS sensor paired with Canon’s DIGIC 4 processor.
-Also included is an LCD screen and view finder.
+It offers high-end specs including an amazing 18-megapixel image delivered by its CMOS sensor paired with Canon’s DIGIC 4 processor.
+Also included are an LCD screen and viewfinder.

 Perhaps the most appealing feature is the low price, with the Rebel T5 currently available for under $500 with 18-55mm lens.